The National Bowel Cancer Screening Program is an Australian Government screening program.

-More age groups will be added over the next three years and by 2020, the test will be available free (once every two years) to all Australians aged 50 to 74.
+More age groups will be added next year and by 2020, the test will be available free (once every two years) to all Australians aged 50 to 74.

 When eligible, you will be sent an invitation to screen from the Australian Government, which will include an FOBT kit.
 Simply follow the instructions and mail the completed test in the envelope provided.

 If your test is positive, you and your nominated GP will be advised.
 Your GP will then refer you for further investigation.